 What is arbitration?

 Arbitration is the resolution of a dispute by a neutral third person who hears arguments, reviews evidence, and issues a legally binding decision called an arbitration award.
-It is less formal, less expensive and more expedient than litigating the dispute in court.
-The Independent Film & Television Alliance (“IFTA”) administers the IFTA Arbitration service.
+Depending upon the issues to be decided, it is less formal and generally less expensive and more expedient than litigating the dispute in court.
+The Independent Film & Television Alliance (“IFTA”) administers IFTA Arbitration pursuant to the IFTA Rules.

 Who is the Arbitral Agent?